 To limit the performance degradation, options are available to limit the conversion of BDDs to CNF/DNF predicates.
 The BDD debug max nodes controls the maximum number of BDD nodes for which to convert a BDD to a readable CNF/DNF representation for the debug output.
 The default is 10 nodes.
 The maximum must be in the range [1 ..
-231 - 1].
+2 - 1].
 The option can be set to have an infinite maximum (no maximum), using option value inf.
 The BDD debug max paths option controls the maximum number of BDD true paths for which to convert a BDD to a readable CNF/DNF representation for the debug output.
 The default is 10 paths.
 The maximum must be non-negative.
 The option can be set to have an infinite maximum (no maximum), using option value inf.
 If a BDD has more than the specified maximum number of nodes, or more than the specified number of true paths, it is not converted to a CNF/DNF predicate.
-Instead, it is converted to a textual representation that indicates the number of nodes and true paths, e.g.
+Instead, it is converted to a textual representation that indicates the number of nodes and true paths, e.g. <bd 1,234n 5,678p> for a BDD with 1,234 nodes and 5,678 true paths.